 1. Templates for workflow

 For most design teams, templates for workflow are going to have the largest impact on project speed, consistency, quality, and cost.
+But they can be a finicky item to navigate while trying to best prepare for future use, if only we had a crystal ball.

-2. Templates for expectations
+2. Templatize expectations

 If workflow templates are used to establish the “how” of the design process, expectation templates establish the “who, what, when, where, and why.”